JonasLong/DeGrabify/README.md

 # DeGrabify
+  Provides an up-to-date list of Grabify domains, for use by adblockers.\
+  The goal of this project is to reduce the risk of being doxxed by unknowingly clicking on IP logger links.\
+  This project is not associated with Grabify.

   This project is made up of two parts:
   - A client which periodically retrieves a list of domains offered by the IP Logger service Grabify
   - A webserver which provides this list of domains to adblock clients

- The goal of this project is to reduce the risk of being doxxed by unknowingly clicking on IP logger links.

- Compatible with uBlock Origin, uBlacklist, and Hosts files
+  Compatible with uBlock Origin, uBlacklist, and Hosts files\
+  Easily self-hosted with Docker or compatible virtualization\
   Uses Flask, Python requests, and TinyDB

 # Setup